shaivipandey/eas503-notes/chapters/01/errors.md

 # Errors in Python

-When an error occurs in your code, Python give you a meaningful explanation that you can use to fix your code.
-This section introduces you to three common errors that you will encounter at this stage.
-More error types will be introduced when needed.
+When an error occurs in your code, Python provides a meaningful explanation that can help you rectify your code.
+This section introduces you to three common errors that you are likely to encounter at this stage.
+Additional error types will be introduced as needed.

 ## NameError

 A **NameError** occurs when you refer to a variable that has not been declared.

 ```{code-cell} ipython3
 3 + moogah
 ```

 ## SyntaxError

 A **SyntaxError** occurs when you arrange the operators and operands in an illegal arrangement.

 ```{code-cell} ipython3
 2 +